massma/eee-grad-website/source/seminar-series.md

 - Represent the emerging diversity in our field.
-- Share new ideas and build community between students based here in out department and researchers around the globe.
+- Share new ideas and build community between students based here in our department and researchers around the globe.
 - Provide a space for young, innovative, and open-minded researchers to participate in a seminar series.
 Many other seminar series tend to invite senior researchers, and we are excited to host and engage